Opening Days at North Carolina Theme Parks and Baseball Stadiums

 Get the full rundown on fun at the games of North Carolina's 11 Minor League Baseball teams.

 Take a boat tour along the Cape Fear River.
-The 1-hour sightseeing cruise is offered several times a day during weekends in March, then the daily schedule begins in April, showcasing iconic views of Wilmington with a captain's narration.
+The 1-hour sightseeing cruise is offered several times a day on the last Saturday in March, then the daily schedule begins in April, showcasing iconic views of Wilmington with a captain's narration.
 The Black River Nature Cruise, held select Wednesdays, takes guests on a 4-hour tour of scenic wilderness.

 Opens for the year: April 1